tonyho/app-framework-binder/doc/writing-afb-plugins.md

 		return afb_req_context(req, (void*)get_new_board, (void*)release_board);
 	}

-This function is very simple because it merely wraps a call to the function **afb_req_context**, providing all needed arguments.
+The function **afb_req_context** ensure an existing context for the session of the request.
-The casts are required to avoid a warning when compiling.
+Its two last arguments are functions.
+Here, the casts are required to avoid a warning when compiling.

 Here is the definition of the function **afb_req_context**